4 Year MRC WIMM Prize PhD Studentships

 All applications must be made using the University's online application form.

 Before starting your application, please read the University of Oxford Graduate application guide

-You are advised to submit your application form and all of your supporting documents at least a week before the deadline to avoid any last minute problems with the submission process.
+You are advised to submit your application form and all your supporting documents at least a week before the deadline to avoid any last-minute problems with the submission process.

 Specific details required in the application form:

 - Programme description - DPhil in Medical Sciences

 - Course Code - RD_MD1 (full-time option), RD_MD9P1 (part-time option)

 - Studentship reference code - No studentship reference code is required

 - Proposed Field and Title of Research: Insert "Not applicable"